 Landing a Campus Job

 Available campus positions will start to be posted on WorkLink just prior to or at the start of each term.
 New students entering in the fall who are Federal Work Study (FWS) recipients or international students with campus employment as part of their financial-aid package will be emailed WorkLink account information in late July to allow priority in the application process.
 New students without campus employment as part of their financial aid package and/or who enter in the spring term will be emailed WorkLink approximately two weeks before the start of each term.
 Students who wait to apply to a job or who only apply to one are less likely to secure a position.
 Log in and from the homepage go to the “Job Listings” shortcut and select “Campus Jobs.”
 Just click on the title of any job you are interested in to learn more about an available position.

 Download a copy of the Student Employment Application, fill it out, and upload it into your Documents in WorkLink.
 This will allow you to apply to campus jobs through WorkLink.
 You will need to complete a new application each academic year even if you worked on campus in the past.
 You do not need to fill out multiple Student Employment Applications per term even if you are applying to multiple positions.
 Also, be sure to review the Terms and Conditions of Employment, as you’ll sign off on these terms a bit further along in the process.

 Step 3: Apply for Job(s)

 Upload the completed application to the “Your Documents” section of WorkLink and use this to apply online to any campus jobs listed on WorkLink.
 Note that most position applications require other information, such as a resume, to assess your skills and experience.
 In the “Your Documents” section, upload your resume as a “Resume” and your application as a “Student Employment Application.”
 Need help with this?
-Stop by or call the Field Work Term and Career Development Office at 802-440-4321.
+Stop by and see us in Barn 112, or call the Field Work Term and Career Development Office at 802-440-4321.

 Step 4: Meet with Department Supervisor